pa2si/tortuga/README.md

-v 0.17.5
+v 0.18.0

 What's new:

+- Event Cards: Infite scroll activated again. no more logic for last slide and no center mode, some formatting
-- Event Modal: some formating
+- some more formating over all
-- Event SlickComp: centerpadding now 60px
-- single Event page formatted with date and location on the bottom

 Done: